Whowong/CHH/GitLab/README.md

     kubectl get service ingress-nginx-ingress-controller -n gitlab-managed-apps -ojson | jq -r '.status.loadBalancer.ingress[].ip'

-  10.2.2	Return to GitLab cluster information and enter “<IP address from above>.nip.io”
+  10.2.2	Return to GitLab cluster information and enter “<IP address from above>.nip.io” in the "Base Domain" section.

-10.3	Go back to your project homepage and there will be a button to “Enable Auto DevOps”
+10.3	Go back to your project homepage and there will be a button to “Enable Auto DevOps”, select that button.

 10.4	Check the box to “Default to Auto DevOps pipeline”, you can leave the deployment strategy as default.
 Then save changes.